-The property was unoccupied at the time of the survey.
-Floor coverings in a few areas restricted the inspection, and the underside of the floors could not be inspected from the cellar due to timber linings beneath the joists.
-The roof voids were inspected on a head and shoulders basis only, from the extent visible from the ceiling hatches without being entered.
-The external parts of the building were viewed from ground level.
+The property was unoccupied at the time of the survey, although the inspection was restricted by fitted floor coverings in all rooms.
+No access was gained into the sub- floor areas.
+The main roof void was inspected on a head and shoulders basis only, from the extent visible from the ceiling hatch without being entered.
+No access was gained into the roof void above the single storey section of the building.
+The external parts of the building were viewed from ground level only.